MassProspecting/docs/internals/02a-installation-for-development.md

 ruby start.rb --node=* --root
 ```

-## 10. Differences Between Environments
+## 11. Differences Between Environments

 Aside of a **production environment**, in a **development environment**:

 1. Both **master** and **slave** run in the same node.
 That is why master and slave are listening different ports (`3000` and `3001`).

-and
+2. A **worker** is also running in your local computer.

+3. Domain and SSL are not configured.